Mr-Perfectuz/KoreanDictionary/README.md

-Miwok App
+Koraen Dictionary app
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the Koran language.
-Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites
 --------------